spyjack/COMDocs/README.md

 # COMDocs

-A small directory inlcuding an example documentation of my level generator script from Conquest of Magusentrium
+A small directory including an example documentation of my level generator script from Conquest of Magusentrium